By Roy Stevenson

 Other writers tended to be loners, typically veterans with some years of experience under their belt.

-The “loners” told me that if you’re plugged in to the travel community through social media and read relevant newsletters, plus have a network of travel contacts (writers, editors, DMOs), you won’t need to join a group.
+The “loners” tell me that if you’re plugged in to the travel community through social media and read relevant newsletters, plus have a network of travel contacts (writers, editors, DMOs), you won’t need to join a group.

 Veteran travel journalists have pretty much got these things figured out.
 They have a group of editors that they work with regularly.